cuongqn/pixelcopter-DQN/README.md

 Self-taught AI agent learn to play pixelcopter (PyGame Learning Environment) from raw pixel data using Deep Q-Learning.

 ### Dynamic velocity
-Pixelcopter proves to be an interesting to solve iteratively from raw pixel data.
-The agent needs to be aware of the **compounding effect of action on velocity** (i.e. velocity of the "pixel" varies based on both current velocity and the action taken).
-To help the agent recognize the effect, the problem is setup similarly to DeepMind Atari paper with input image having 4 channels for 4 most recent frames.
+Pixelcopter proves to be an interesting to solve iteratively from raw pixel data: The agent needs to be aware of the **compounding effect of action on velocity** (i.e. velocity of the "pixel" varies based on both current velocity and the action taken).
+To help the agent recognize the effect, the problem is setup similarly to DeepMind Atari paper with input images having 4 channels for 4 most recent frames.
 The difference here: every other frame is chosen from the most recent frame, equivalent to "seeing" 8 frames into the "past".
-This seems to help slightly.
+This seems to improve the rate at which policy improves.

 ***